Elizabeth Taylor's first wedding dress up for auction

 The star of "Cleopatra" surpassed Michael Jackson as the highest-earning deceased celebrity in a survey released by Forbes in October 2012, with her estate pulling in $210 million, much of it from a 2011 auction of jewels, costumes and art work.

-The auction of Taylor's jewels took in $116 million, more than double the record for a single collection, and set new marks for pearls, colourless diamonds and Indian jewels.
+The auction of Taylor's jewels took in $116 million, more than double the record for a single collection, and set new marks for pearls, colorless diamonds and Indian jewels.

 Taylor, who died in 2011 at the age of 79, was married eight times, twice to actor Richard Burton, and had a career spanning seven decades.

-She first gained fame in 1944's "National Velvet" at age 12, and was nominated for five Oscars, winnning best actress for "BUtterfield 8" (1960) and "Who's Afraid of Virginia Woolf?"
+She first gained fame in 1944's "National Velvet" at age 12, and was nominated for five Oscars, winning best actress for "Butterfield 8" (1960) and "Who's Afraid of Virginia Woolf?"
 (1966), which also starred Burton.

 (Reporting by Paul Casciato; Editing by Michael Roddy)